SparseAutoschedulingBenchmark/SparseAutoschedulingBenchmark/README.md

 ## Installation

-SparseAutoschedulingBenchmark uses [poetry](https://python-poetry.org/) for packaging.
+SparseApplicationBenchmark uses [poetry](https://python-poetry.org/) for packaging.
 To install for development, clone the repository and run:
 ```bash
 poetry install --with test